Senior Lecturer, Operations Management, MIT Sloan School of Management

-William Fischer specializes in issues relating to corporate strategy, particularly in technology-related organizations, and in the management of operations and technology at IMD (the International Institute for Management Development) in Lausanne, Switzerland.
+William Fischer specializes in issues relating to corporate strategy, particularly in technology-related organizations.

 He has published numerous articles in academic journals and has won awards for teaching and case writing.
 In 1999, Fischer received the Silver Magnolia Award, Shanghai’s highest award for foreigners.
 He currently writes a regular column on Chinese business issues for www.cbiz.cn.
-His most recent book, co-authored with Andy Boynton, is Virtuoso Teams.
+His most recent books are Virtuoso Teams (co-authored with Andy Boynton) and Reinventing Giants (with Umberto Lago and Fang Liu).

 An engineer by training, Fischer has worked with a number of leading corporations in both North America and Europe, and has worked in China continuously since 1980.
 For more than 15 years, he worked with the World Health Organization in strengthening research and development institutes in developing countries in Africa, Asia, Latin America, and the Middle East.